BrayceFepa/hrsystem/BRANCH_FIELD_ADDITION.md

 ## 🚀 Ready to Use:

-Both `branch` and `nationalIdNumber` fields are now fully integrated and ready to use!
+The `branch` field is now fully integrated and ready to use!

 **Next Steps:**

 1. Restart the server: `npm run server`
-2. Database will auto-add both columns (`branch` and `national_id_number`)
+2. Database will auto-add the `branch` column
-3. Test the endpoint with the new fields
+3. Test the endpoint with the new field
-4. Both fields are optional - existing code continues to work
+4. Field is optional - existing code continues to work

+**Note:** The `nationalIdNumber` field was moved to Personal Information - see PERSONAL_INFO_ENHANCEMENT.md

 ---